-\textbf{Theorem 5.2}: \textit{There exists at least one example of a 4-regular matchstick graph for all number of vertices $\geq97$.} \\ \\ \textit{Proof.} Because of the flexibility the graph 5b can used as a subgraph to enlarge each of the 4-regular matchstick graphs with 94, 95 and 96 vertices of theorem 5.1 up to infinity.
-Thereby each subgraph 5b expands a graph by three vertices.
-This construction method allows us to construct 4-regular matchstick graphs with $94+3n$, $95+3n$ and $96+3n$ vertices for each $n\in\mathbb{N}$.
-All these graphs are flexible. $\square$ \\
+\begin{proof} Due to its flexibility, graph 4b can be inserted into the 4-regular matchstick graphs of Theorem~\ref{thm_6} to increase the vertex count arbitrarily.
+Each insertion of subgraph 4b adds three vertices.
+This construction yields 4-regular matchstick graphs with $94+3k$, $95+3k$, and $96+3k$ vertices for any $k \in \mathbb{N}$.
+All resulting graphs are flexible. \end{proof}

-Figure 6 shows the graph with $95+3n$ vertices as an example for these three types of 4-regular matchstick graphs with up to an infinite number of vertices.
-A proof for the existence of this graph is given by the MGC [6]. \\